Restoration of LG system: Punjab govt to implement SC order in letter, spirit

 “For reasons to be recorded separately, Constitutional petition No 48 of 2019 is allowed and Section 3 of the Punjab Local Government Act 2019 is declared to be ultra vires and the Local Governments as were existing in the Province of Punjab prior to promulgation of the said section stand restored and it shall complete its term in accordance with law”, the court had announced in its short order.

-To a question that most of the elected representatives of the local bodies belong to PML-N and whether ruling PTI government will be committed to release funds to the local bodies’ representatives, the provincial law officer said that the provincial government is committed to implement the order of the court in letter and spirit.
+To a question that most of the elected representatives of the local bodies belong to Pakistan Muslim League (PML-N) and whether ruling PTI government will be committed to release funds to the local bodies’ representatives, the provincial law officer said that the provincial government is committed to implement the order of the court in letter and spirit.

+Meanwhile, an official on condition of anonymity told The News that it would be quite problematic for the provincial set up for ensuring funds to the elected representatives of the local bodies.
+He said since the Punjab Local Bodies Act 2109 has been enacted the ruling party was spending developments funds across Punjab through its legislators.

+Similarly, he said that after the Supreme Court restored the Local Government system in the province, now elected representatives of the Local Government mostly mayors are entitled to cope with the law and order situation as well as examining and monitoring price control in the province therefore, there would be no role of the provincial bureaucracy in this regard.